A.P [ Andhra Pradesh] BOE-2010 Paper-2 Solutions Part -2

 10. By proper boiler scheduling.

-5. b) Enumerate the locations where energy conservation is possible in the power plant you are working.
+5. b) Enumerate the locations where energy conservation is possible in the power plant where you are working.

 Answer: b) Energy conservation potential in a power plant: